About Heather Farris >

 We are now going to rapid-fire through the other questions that Mara asked in her comment on YouTube…

 You name your Pinterest boards with a keyword phrase that you want to be found for.
 A lot of people go way off the rails here and do this totally wrong.
-That’s where I want to save you a ton of time.
+That’s where I want to save you a ton of time with your Pinterest board strategy.

 You want to use search terms that you know your audience is searching for.
 And you will validate those in the search bar.
 If you want to learn how to find keywords on Pinterest, you can watch my YouTube video on finding keywords on the platform.